 An Indonesian-American and a native of Southern California, Jonathan has served as a church pianist and organist—the result of having been enrolled in piano lessons by his parents for the purpose of becoming a church musician.
 Jonathan aims to use music as service not only in the church, but also in the community through homes, schools, community centers, and the concert hall.

-Acclaimed for his “poetic” and “most assured pianism,” “natural, songful lyricism,” and “rippl[ing] through virtuosic passagework” (The Dallas Morning News), Jonathan has performed throughout North America, South America, Europe, and Asia, and he is a prize-winner of numerous piano competitions, most recently winning first prize in the Scottish International Piano Competition, Concurs Internacional de Música Maria Canals Barcelona, Olga Kern International Piano Competition, AntwerPiano International Competition, Dallas International Piano Competition, Virginia Waring International Piano Competition, American Virtuoso International Music Competition, “Sviatoslav Richter” International Piano Competition, Chautauqua Piano Competition, and Eastman Piano Concerto Competition.
-He made his concerto debut at the age of 13 with the La Sierra University Orchestra performing Beethoven’s Piano Concerto No. 3, and he has since performed with such orchestras as the Royal Scottish National Orchestra, New Mexico Philharmonic, Simfònica Sant Cugat, Dallas Chamber Symphony, Jove Orquestra Nacional de Catalunya, Eastman Philharmonia, Waring Festival Orchestra, Coachella Valley Symphony, La Sierra University Wind Ensemble, and the Loma Linda University Church Orchestra.
-He was recently a featured artist for the Los Angeles Philharmonic Affiliates of the Desert.
-He has worked with such pianists as Jerome Lowenthal, Robert Levin, Alexander Kobrin, Olga Kern, Stanislav Ioudenitch, Antonio Pompa-Baldi, Sara Davis Buechner, and Jon Nakamatsu.
-Jonathan has a number of upcoming solo and concerto engagements in the United States, Europe, and Africa, as well as upcoming recording projects.
+Acclaimed for his “poetic” and “most assured pianism,” “natural, songful lyricism,” and “rippl[ing] through virtuosic passagework” (The Dallas Morning News), Jonathan has performed throughout North America, South America, Europe, and Asia, and he is a prize-winner of numerous piano competitions, most recently winning first prize in the Scottish International Piano Competition, Concurs Internacional de Música Maria Canals Barcelona, Hilton Head International Piano Competition, Olga Kern International Piano Competition, AntwerPiano International Competition, Dallas International Piano Competition, Palm Springs International Piano Competition (formerly known as the Virginia Waring International Piano Competition), American Virtuoso International Music Competition, “Sviatoslav Richter” International Piano Competition, Chautauqua Piano Competition, and Eastman Piano Concerto Competition, as well as winning top prizes in the Cleveland International Piano Competition, "Classic Piano" International Competition, and the Wideman International Piano Competition.

 Jonathan is a candidate for the Doctor of Musical Arts in Piano Performance and Literature at the Eastman School of Music, studying with Douglas Humpherys, whom he served as studio assistant.
 He received his Bachelor of Music from La Sierra University and his Master of Music from The Juilliard School.
 Previous teachers include Elvin Rodríguez and Hung-Kuan Chen.